tdilauro/Simplified-wiki/Authentication.md

 validating barcode/PIN with NYPL's system before letting a request go through.
 How are they doing this?

+EXPERIMENT: Can we look up a PatronId for a patron who has never used the 3M Reader?

+EXPERIMENT FAILED: The "Patron Circulation" API returns identical results for a real barcode with no holds, and a nonexistent barcode.

 EXPERIMENT: Can we place a hold on a book on behalf of a PatronId who has never used the 3M Reader?

+EXPERIMENT DOUBLE-FAILED: "Place Hold" and "Release Hold" APIs don't work, period.

 ## Overdrive